gtantachuco/s1p-2018-contract-testing/README.md

 This pattern is applicable in the context of either a single enterprise or a closed community of well-know services where providers have some influence over how consumers establish contracts with them.

 ## Contract Testing with Spring Cloud Contract
 With Spring Cloud Contract, you can successfully implement Consumer-driven Contracts for both JVM-based apps and [non-JVM apps](https://spring.io/blog/2018/02/13/spring-cloud-contract-in-a-polyglot-world).
+You can use it for both HTTP-based and message-based interactions.
+Spring Cloud Contract __greatly simplifies and significantly automates the maintenance of consumer-driven contracts for both producers and consumers__.
+Let's see how it does it.

+In this lab, we’ll explore writing producer- and consumer-side test cases through an HTTP interaction.
 To understand Spring Cloud Contract concepts, let's use it in the context of two (2) Spring Boots apps:

 1) The `PersonService` app (a.k.a. the producer) which provides an API to find a given person using his or her ID
 1) The `MyAccount` app (a.k.a. the consumer) which accesses that API to get said person's names, email and phone.

 ![The System](TheSystem.png)

 ## Getting started
 1) Create a folder in the filesystem and `cd` to it